KILTprotocol/kilt-node/tests/README.md

 # Setup

+Download Zombienet version [1.3.34](https://github.com/paritytech/zombienet/releases/download/v1.3.34/zombienet-linux-x64) and make the binary executable.
+Zombienet is currently under heavy development.
+Other versions might not work with the current defined network configuration.
 Make sure you have a correct configured kubectl and all env variable, which are described in the tests/.env-example file, are set.
 To set up another provider, have a look at the [official documentation](https://paritytech.github.io/zombienet/).